ahmadabdeen2/Django-ZTH/README.md

-# Django-ZTH
+# Side-Projects I am working on to further improve myself
-Just a repo for me to track my django refresher.
-Been months
+Just a repo for me to track my progress.